 Updated April 30th, 2022 – When we first saw the set photos from Jamaica of Daniel Craig’s James Bond in No Time To Die, it seemed like fans were a little torn.
 Some liked the former MI6 agent’s casual look with the black shirt, grey jeans and sunglasses.
 Others felt it was it simply wasn’t “Bond” enough, even if he was retired.
 Especially those boat shoes.

 And then Eon dropped the sneak peek video and we got to see Bond in action for the first time in almost four years (with “Boom Shot Dis” as the soundtrack).
 Personally, after watching it, I felt like I understood what they were going for with Bond’s look.
 And in that context, it worked for me.
 It also doesn’t deviate much from the now established Craig Bond style ethos.
 It looks basic.
-But the devil is in the details.
+But, as always, the devil is in the details.